-13. (1) where an applicant for business acts or appears to act as a Representarepresentative of a financial institution or listed business, the recipient tive applicant of the application shall
+13. (1) Where an applicant for business acts or appears to act as a representative of a customer, the financial institution or listed business shall-

-- (a) request a written assurance from the applicant that the identity of the customer has been recorded in accordance with customer due diligence procedures of this Part; and - (b) take the measures necessary to ensure that the applicant is legally authorized to act for the customer.

-(2) The financial institution or listed business shall take reasonable steps to ensure that identification documents provided by an applicant are authentic and are available to the financial institution or listed business upon request or without delay.
+Representative applicant.
+[392/2014].

-(3) The identity of the customer referred to in this regulation shall be ascertained by reference to at least two forms of identification from among those listed in regulations 15 and 16.

-(4) In the case where the applicant for business acts or appears to act for a customer, who or which is based in another country, the financial institution or listed business may process a transaction under this regulation only where there are reasonable grounds for believing that the applicant for business is

-- (a) regulated by an overseas supervisory authority; or - (b) based or incorporated in a country where there are laws that give effect to the revised Forty Recommendations and Nine Special Recommendations (on Terrorist Financing) of the Financial Action Task Force.

-14. Identification procedures under this Part do not require a Exceptions financial institution or listed business to take steps to obtain evidence of the identity of a person in any of the following circumstances:
+- (a) take the measures necessary to ensure that the applicant is legally authorised to act for the customer; and - (b) conduct customer due diligence on the applicant to identify and verify the identity of that person in accordance with regulations 15(2) and 16(2). - (2) (Repealed by LN 392/2014). - (3) The identity of the customer referred to in this regulation shall be ascertained by reference to at least two forms of identification from among those listed in regulations 15 and 16. - (4) In the case where the applicant for business acts or appears to act for a customer, who or which is based in another country, the financial institution or listed business may process a transaction under this regulation only where there are reasonable grounds for believing that the customer for business is- - (a) in the case of a legal person regulated by an overseas supervisory authority; or - (b) based in a country where there are laws that give effect to the Forty Recommendations of the Financial Action Task Force. - 14.
+(1) A financial institution or listed business may apply simplified customer due diligence measures to obtain evidence of the identity of a person in any of the following circumstances:

+Risk-based approach.
+[392/2014].

-- (a) where the financial institution or listed business carries out a one-off transaction with a third party under regulation 13, pursuant to an introduction effected by a person who has provided a written assurance that evidence of the identity of the third party introduced by him has been obtained and is recorded under procedures maintained by him and the person identifies the third party; - (b) in connection with a pension scheme taken out by virtue of a person's occupation or a contract of employment where contributions are made by deductions from wages and assignments of a member's interest is not permitted under the scheme; or
+- (a) where the financial institution or listed business carries out a one-off transaction with a third party under regulation 13, pursuant to an introduction effected by a regulated person who has provided written assurance that evidence of the identity of the third party introduced by him has been obtained, recorded and can be made available on request; - (b) in relation to a pension fund plan, superannuation or similar scheme that provides retirement benefits to employees, where contributions are made by way of deductions from wages and the pension fund plan rules do not permit the assignment of the interest of a member under the pension fund plan;